benevolentblend/site-manager/README.md

-# Site Manager
+Site Manager
+---
-Simple interface for managing an s3 website with Electron
+A simple interface for managing an s3 website with Electron